 - Behaviour Plan and/or Risk Assessment being in place with appropriate mentor support, external agency support - Managed move procedure being investigated - Extended periods of time in the Reflection Room (alternative flexible provision) - Investigating alternative curriculum provision models, either full time or part time, on a temporary short term or long term basis, that might be more appropriate for the student's needs.
-This will lead to subsequent and structure reintegration of the student back into the life of the Academy.

-The parent/carer will be informed in writing by the Principal of their right of appeal against a decision to exclude permanently.
-The parent/carer will be advised that they may, if they wish, have someone of their choice to accompany and assist them at the appeal meeting.
+This will lead to subsequent and structure reintegration of the student back into the life of the Academy - meetings with senior members of staff that clearly outline the seriousness of the student's ongoing poor behaviour have someone of their choice to accompany and assist them at the appeal meeting.
 Appeals should be made in writing to the Governors Disciplinary Committee via the Clerk to Governors within 10 Academy days of notification of the exclusion.
 A minimum of 3 governors will constitute the Governor Panel convened for the purpose of considering appeals against permanent exclusions.
 The Chair of Governors, who will have previously been consulted regarding permanent exclusions, will not be a member of this Committee.